omarbenites/functional-data-structures-in-r/chapters/01_Introduction.md

 # Introduction

-Welcome to the *Advanced Statistical Programming in R* series and this book, *Meta-programming in R*.
+Welcome to the *Advanced Statistical Programming in R* series and this book, *Functional Data Structures in R*.
 I am writing this series, and this book, to have teaching material beyond the typical introductory level most textbooks on R have.
 It covers some of the more advanced techniques used in R programming such as fully exploiting functional programming, writing meta-programs (code for actually manipulating the language structures), and writing domain specific languages to embed in R.

 ## About the series